 - “You don’t need any written information about the company or its references.”

 - “You can’t afford to miss this high-profit, no-risk offer.”

 Tips for Avoiding Telemarketing Fraud:

-It’s very difficult to get your money back if you’ve been cheated over the telephone.
+It is very difficult to get your money back if you have been cheated over the telephone.
 Before you buy anything by telephone, remember:

 - Don’t buy from an unfamiliar company.
 Legitimate businesses understand that you want more information about their company and are happy to comply.

-- Always ask for and wait until you receive written material about any offer or charity.
+- Always ask for, and wait until you receive, written material about any offer or charity.
 If you get brochures about costly investments, ask someone whose financial advice you trust to review them.
-But, unfortunately, beware—not everything written down is true.
+But beware, not everything written down is true, unfortunately.